 For the Victorians, Forget Me Nots were not simply a symbol of remembrance of someone who had passed away.
 They were specifically a symbol of true love and devotion.
 In fact, the small blue flower was rarely used in remembrance, used instead to make a declaration of love.

 The Forget Me Not was not just a symbol of love or devotion either.
-To King Henry IV, the flower was a symbol of royalty and endurance because of its delicate blue color.
+To King Henry IV, the flower symbolized royalty and endurance because of its delicate blue color.
 He adopted it as his formal emblem in 1398.

-For Christians, the Forget Me Not flower is a beautiful and potent symbol of a number of different religious themes and stories.
+For Christians, the Forget Me Not flower is a beautiful and potent symbol of several different religious themes and stories.
 One story tells that the plant was afraid it would be missed while God named his other creations and called out not to be forgotten, which inspired its name.

-Another legend tells of the baby Jesus creating the beautiful blue flower from the sight of the Virgin Mary’s blue eyes so that everyone could see them and appreciate them.
+Another legend tells of the baby Jesus creating the beautiful blue flower from the sight of the Virgin Mary’s blue eyes so that everyone could see and appreciate them.
 This reminds Christians that God is always watching and that they can always turn to prayer for help.